lpozo1990/selenium_cucumber_POC/README.md

 # My E2E Test Project

-This is a sample End-to-End (E2E) test project showcasing the integration of Cucumber, Selenium WebDriver, and Chai for automating acceptance tests in web applications.
+This is a sample End-to-End (E2E) test project showcasing the integration of Cucumber, Selenium WebDriver, Chai, and TypeScript for automating acceptance tests in web applications.

 ## Installation